Don't worry, I ain't gonna bite you. I can smell your fear like I can smell the sour milk in your fridge. I'm seven years old, and too wise for lies.

 Episode 11 reveals that Bruce, a mysterious man from Wilfred's past, sees him just like Ryan does.
 However, whether or not Bruce himself is real may be argued, as only Ryan and Wilfred ever see him.

 Amanda can also see Wilfred, but a different version.
 Her Wilfred wants her and Ryan together and has a French accent.
+Though its possible she is truly delusional as Wilfred tells Ryan that he has no idea what she's talking about.
+Or maybe Ryan and Amanda both have their own delusions about the dog.

 It Runs in the Family: Ryan has pretty big concerns about ending up crazy like his mother, who had a mental breakdown around his age.
 The Stinger reveals that she sees her cat Mittens as a woman in a cat suit...